Skip to main content

 6. The program starts in August with the fall semester.

-• The PRE-CAP curriculum blends in-person, online, and hybrid courses over three semesters.
+• The PRE-CAP curriculum blends in-person, online, and hybrid courses over three semesters at the University of Utah campus.
+Approximately 60 credit hours are completed by the end of the program.

-• Courses specific to providing point healthcare in RTMU communities will be a significant focus of the curriculum.
-This includes understanding the social determinants of health, good patient communication, and addressing barriers to accessing healthcare common in RTMU communities.
+• Courses specific to providing patient-centered healthcare in RTMU communities are a significant focus of the curriculum.
+This includes instruction in the social determinants of health, effective interpersonal communication, and outreach training.
+Strategies for addressing barriers to healthcare access is covered in particular depth.

 Sample Curriculum Structure